 Method 1.
 How to Upscale Video with VideoProc Converter AI

-VideoProc Converter AI is a user-friendly media trans-coder.
-But it also loads a number of AI media editing tools, and one of them is named Super Resolution.
+VideoProc Converter AI is an all-in-one user-friendly media toolkit.
+From the beginning, it mainly works as a media trans-coder and has some basic video/audio editing features.
+But now it also loads a number of AI media editing tools, and one of them is named Super Resolution.

 By comparison, the traditional video upscaling way only applies mathematical algorithms to enlarge video images, so the results often seem blurry and kind of loss of quality.
 But with this VideoProc Converter AI's Super Resolution tool, you are assured to have the best upscaling results.